CSCfi/csc-user-guide/docs/apps/krona.md

 query1    9606    0.9
 query2    9534    0.8
 ```
-Can be visualized with command:
+Can be visualized with the command:

 ```text
 ktImportTaxonomy sample1.sv
 ```
 The three columns, by default, are _query-ID_, _taxonomy-ID_, and _score_ (optional),
 but these can be changed using options `-q`,`-t`, and `-s`.
 Commented lines (#) are ignored.
-For example an output file from [Kraken2](./kraken.md) can be visualized with command:
+For example an output file from [Kraken2](./kraken.md) can be visualized with the command:

 ```text
 ktImportTaxonomy -q 2 -t 3 KrakenOutput -o KronaReport.html
 ```
 The Krona visualizations are based on HTML5.
-To study them you can open a virtual desktop in [Puhti web interface](../computing/webinterface/desktop.md) and open a browser there.
+To study them, you can open a virtual desktop in [Puhti web interface](../computing/webinterface/desktop.md) and open a browser there.

-Alternatively you can copy these files to a publicly accessible data bucket in Allas, and study the results with your local web browser.
+Alternatively, you can copy these files to a publicly accessible data bucket in Allas, and study the results with your local web browser.
 You can use commands [a-flip](../../data/Allas/using_allas/a_commands/#a-flip) or [a-publish](../data/Allas/using_allas/a_commands.md#a\
 -publish) to do the copying:

-For example command:
+For example the command:
 ```text
 a-flip KronaReport.html
 ```
-Will produce a URL that you can copy to you browser.
+will produce a URL that you can copy to you browser.

 In addition to _ktImportTaxonomy_ there are several application specific data import tools:
-For example for BLAST (_ktImportBLAST_) and MG-RAST (_ktImportMGRAST_).
+For example, for BLAST (_ktImportBLAST_) and MG-RAST (_ktImportMGRAST_).
 There are also general purpose tools
 for text (_ktImportText_) and XML data (_ktImportXML_).
-In Puhti you may also be interested to
+On Puhti, you may also be interested to
-use _ktImportDiskUsage_ to visualize how much different datasets use space in your directories.
+use _ktImportDiskUsage_ to visualize how many different datasets use space in your directories.

 ## More information